XachaB/XachaB.github.io/index.md

 ---
 ---

+# About me

 My research in computational linguistics focuses on the study of mophological structure.
 During my PhD, I studied inflection classes (declensions or conjugations) and their typological variation.
-I am interested in computational analyses of morphological systems which highlight their structural properties.
 I see computational tools as an opportunity to systematize linguistic analyses, a solution to study precisely large amounts of data, and a necessary methodological step towards typological investigation.

 I am currently employed as a R&D scientist at [Bee Buzziness](http://beebuzziness.com/) where I work on document analysis and classification.
 I study the inference of structured text from PDF documents using deep learning.